n4ru/1vyrain/README.md

 # Installing

 1. Burn the 1vyrain image onto a flash drive.
 Validated and recommended tools are: `dd`, `Win32DiskImager`, and `Rufus (note you have to use DD mode)`
 2. Boot in UEFI mode from the flash drive, with Secure Boot off.
+Only boot the USB via onboard USB ports.
+USB ports on a docking station, ultrabase, and external USB hubs can cause issues.
 3. Follow the on-screen instructions.
 4. That's it!

 Don't be alarmed if your ThinkPad/ThinkLight power cycles a few times after a flash, or you get a CRC Security error.
 That is *normal* and will go away after another restart!

 **NOTE:** This will NOT modify your EC.
 You are safe to flash your EC with the battery or keyboard mod at any time as long as you are on a version compatible with the EC mod (check compatibility [here](https://github.com/hamishcoleman/thinkpad-ec#compatibilty-warning)).
 Both IVprep and 1vyrain will only modify the BIOS region!
 You can safely use this image to update to the latest modded BIOS without losing your EC mod!